swiftlang/repo-templates/README.md

 ## Org Level

 /swiftlang provides some documents at the organization level .github folder that powers consistency across all repositories.
+Read more general information about GitHub Org Level Files [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)

 The below files are provided and would need a special exception from the Core Team in order to opt-out:
+- CONDUCT.md
 - SECURITY.md
-- CONDUCT.md

-[Read more general information about GitHub Org Level Files here]

 ## Repo Level

 The following files are required in each repo and are not set at Org level:
-- CONTRIBUTING.md+
 - LICENSE
 - README.md
 - CONTRIBUTORS.txt
+- CONTRIBUTING.md** (only if there are custom processes, environment set up instructions, or the repo needs more instructions than whats on the README)

 .github templates:
 - codeowners